Enduring Unrequited Love

 Perhaps you are on the receiving side of the affection.
 Someone expresses their heartfelt love for you but you feel nothing inside.
 Examine whether you are feeding the other person’s desire.
 Too much time together or an abundance of flirtatious compliments can kindle such feelings.

-A relationship may have begin with mutual romantic interest that wanes over time.
+A relationship may have begun with mutual romantic interest that wanes over time.
 Now you feel you are giving everything to make it succeed with nothing in return.
 It’s like dropping a valuable coin into a well to see how deep the water is and hearing no splash.
-The denial that a breakup is eminent may cause you to overcompensate with jealousy, and obsessive behavior.
+The denial that a breakup is imminent may cause you to overcompensate with jealousy and obsessive behavior.
 This type of love is emotionally draining.

 Getting Over Rejection